mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Hey Liffa, what about the wind?"

-There was a pause on the line as everyone in the room seemed confused, and then Liffa responded, "The wind speaks in Heiko Harbor."
+There was a pause on the line as everyone in the room seemed confused, and then Liffa responded, "The wind speaks to the fog."

-Fajro reached for the listener, but Melna intercepted his hand and said to hae, "I love you Liffa!"
+Fajro reached for the listener, but Melna intercepted his hand and said to hae, "Turn off your an-"

-A solider pried her hands from the device and held her back as another picked it up from the floor and gave it to Fajro.
+The operator pried her hands from the device as she finished, "tenna!", but the lever had been lifted and her last syllables didn't reach Liffa.
+A soldier held her back as another picked up the listener from the floor and gave it to Fajro.

-He said, "Alright.
-That's enough for now.
-Let's get to business."
+He yelled at Melna, "What did I say?
+No bullshit!" and then immediately turned back to the microphone.
+"That's enough talk for now, Liffa.
+Let's get to work."

-Melna was overwhelmed with emotions that took the sum of her willpower to hide, but such willpower would be required to distract the fear of suspicion.
-She knew what she had to do, but for now she had to wait and plan as she listened to them talk.
+Melna knew what she had to do, but for now she would wait and plan as she listened on to Liffa.

-Fajro now had both listeners in and spoke to Liffa directly, "Now, you're about to pass by the stable orbit point.
-Can you describe what you see around you?"
+Fajro now had both listeners in his ears and spoke to Liffa directly, "Now, can you describe what you see around you?"

+"I can see the obscura in closer detail now.
+It's a wall of circles that grow outward from the center."

+"A wall?"

+"Yes.
+It's hard to tell how far they go."

+"These circles, do they have any width to them?"

+"No. They're far, but.
+They look thin."

+"And what about at the center?
+Any width there?"

+"It looks like a giant... rock at each center?
+Do you think they're being mined?"

+"There is no doubt in my mind," he said with renewed confidence.
+"Are they spinning, Liffa?"

+"Spinning?"

+"rotating about the center"

+"No, but.
+Oh wait.
+That one looks."

+"What is it?"

+"Fajro...
+I think this field of circles is wrapping itself around all of Ara"

+Everyone in the room held their mouths agape, trying to contemplate the size of what thi was describing.
+It was impossible.
+To make something larger than their star would take thousands of generations of skilled laborers, yet here the obscura had done it in just a few days.